eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 ## Events

-Many predicates represents something that happens in some time span.
-To make them composable, they interact with the context, and states that time span in key `zai zvi` is part of their time span, which can also be seen as their own path being a concatenation of a prefix span, `zai zvi` span and a suffix span where the prefix and suffix can be empty.
+Many predicates represent something that happens in some time span.
+To make them composable, they interact with the context, and state that the time span in the key `zai zvi` is part of their time span.
+This can also be seen as their own path being a concatenation of a prefix span, `zai zvi` span and a suffix span where the prefix and suffix can be empty.
 The predicate `zvi` can be used to setup such entry in the context (and make it the longest possible).

 > The provided proposition will be evaluated with a span _x_ such that there
 > doesn't exist another span _y_ containing _x_ that also make the proposition
 > true.
-They might however be multiple possible _x_ that don't contain each
+There might, however, be multiple possible _x_'s that don't contain each
 > other.

 <spoiler>